How to Plant and Grow Juniper

 Gymnosporangium clavariiforme and G. cornutum cause cedar apple rust in juniper shrubs, particularly J. virginiana.

 In the summer, watch for large two-inch galls forming near the tips of the branches.
-In the following spring, these galls produce long, jelly-like growths known as teliohorns that are filled with spores just waiting to blow away to infect other trees.

 A close up horizontal image of cedar apple rust fungi growing on a conifer pictured on a soft focus background.